oracle-livelabs/oci/opensearch-objectstorage/components/components.md

 ## Task 2: Create an Object Storage Bucket

-Object storage will be used to contains the documents that we want to index.
+Object storage will be used to contain the documents to index.

-Go the the menu
+Go the menu
 - Storage
 - Object Storage / Bucket